nishantsingh93/Young-People-Survey/README.md

 * In 2013, students of the Statistics class at FSEV UK were asked to invite their friends to participate in this survey.
 * The data file (responses.csv) consists of 1010 rows and 150 columns (139 integer and 11 categorical).
 * For convenience, the original variable names were shortened in the data file.
-See the columns.csv file if you want to match the data with the original names.
 * The data contain missing values.
 * The survey was presented to participants in both electronic and written form.
 * The original questionnaire was in Slovak language and was later translated into English.